AA-CubeSat-Team/soci_img/README.md

 #### Possible responses are:
 ```
+/* Acknowledged.
+Thumbnail size is 0x037F */
+0x01 0x03 0x7F

+/* Not Acknowledged.
+The given <Slot> was out of bounds */
+0x00 0x02

+/* Not Acknowledged.
+See the Possibly Asked Questions(PAQ) section below */
+0x00 0x00

+/* Not Acknowledged.
+See the Possibly Asked Questions(PAQ) section below */
+0x00 0x01
 ```
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 ### Get Picture Size